7 SIGNS YOUR HEADACHE IS A MIGRAINE

 A large number of people experience migraines.
-However, many still don’t understand the condition fully.
+However, many still don’t fully understand the condition.
 Most think they have a migraine but are actually only experiencing a severe headache.
 On the flip side, many suffering from migraines aren’t aware that migraines are the reason for the pain they feel.
 Migraine sufferers often think they are dealing with sinus headaches and wonder why allergy medications don’t yield the desired results.

 A migraine is a kind of headache that strikes an individual repeatedly.
 Patients report moderate to severe throbbing or pulsing pain when having a migraine episode.
 Often these symptoms are also accompanied by others like nausea and weakness.